MartianZenMonk/anatta2/readme.md

 git clone https://github.com/MartianZenMonk/anatta2

-- then you can use git pull to update the code
+- then you can use git pull for updating

 You may have to install the following packages